mbaumer/us_hep_funding/docs/_states/OR.md

 [Back to top](#top)
 ## OR-05 -- Rep. Kurt Schrader (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OR-05)
 ### Committees
-Kurt Schrader is the #18 Republican on the House Committee on Energy and Commerce
+Kurt Schrader is the #18 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```